 And like certain trees and shrubs, perennials are often classified as weeds.
 The following perennials should be considered in situations where their aggressive natures are an asset rather than an annoyance.

 Whilst trekking through a ravine with my co-workers, it was noted that the forest floor overlooking the ravines was covered in a carpet-like layer of rough leaves.
 In some places it covered the ground completely, but usually appeared to be interspersed among the sedges and forest floor perennials common in southeast Wisconsin.
 Bigleaf Aster wasn't bothered at all by the dry, shady conditions.
 It was thriving.

 For many homeowners, the issue of dry shade comes up often.
 There are few plants that can survive in a world with minimal light and water, and even fewer native ones.
-Typically, garden perennials like moist well drained soil with a few or more hours of direct sunlight.
-It is always nice to find wild solutions to (sub)urban problems.
+Typically, garden perennials like moist well-drained soil with a few or more hours of direct sunlight.
+It's always nice to find wild solutions to (sub)urban problems.

 Some plants that can survive dry shade are Bishop's Cap (Epimedium), Bottlebrush grass (Hystrix), and Bigleaf Aster.

 Bigleaf Aster is coarse and beautiful, with large, bulky leaves.
 It has a propensity to run underground and form large colonies.
 In richer soils it seems to bolt rapidly and flop over, so keep it on a lean diet.
 In late summer it has beautiful blueish-white flowers that stick up from the leaf carpet.
 The flowers are held aloft in the way many asters do, well above the crown with few leaves on the stem that appear as though they are floating at a distance.
 Flower color seems to depend largely on genes and potentially on soil conditions.
 When I have picked off "blue" flowered plants in the wild and grown them in a container, the flowers seemed to go more towards the white side.